dxfjs/writer/docs/variables.md

 dxf.setVariable('$PLIMMAX', {
     10: 20,
     20: 30
-}); // These variable accept tow group codes and tow values
+}); // This variable accept tow group codes and tow values
 ```

+?> The object passed as values is key value paired, the key is the group code and value associated with it.

 !> If you try to add a variable already added, his values will be updated.